Leo-Strijbos/Lucify-Sheets-Table-Creator/README.md

 ## To use:
- → Create new spreadsheet
+ → Create new spreadsheet<br>
- → Navigate to tools > script editor
+ → Navigate to tools > script editor<br>
-<ul> → Create new files according to the files above
+ → Create new files according to the files above<br>
-<ul> → Copy-paste the code into those files, and save
+ → Copy-paste the code into those files, and save<br>
-<ul> → Refresh the spreadsheets tab, and you should see the Lucify element, in menu bar
+ → Refresh the spreadsheets tab, and you should see the Lucify element, in menu bar<br>

 ![Lucify when set up properly.](lucify.gif)